South Dakota Court Records

 What is South Dakota Child Support?

-The South Dakota Child Support Division (DCSS) assists parents with children in forming a financial partnership that caters to their children’s welfare once they no longer are together.
+The South Dakota Child Support Division (DCSS) assists parents with children in forming a financial partnership that will cater to their children’s welfare once they are no longer together.

 South Dakota child support payments are ongoing payments from a non-custodial parent to the custodian to assist with the child’s living expenses.
-The guidelines for this payment are handled by state government agencies such as the DSS (South Dakota Department for Social Services).
-When calculating the child support amount, the state utilizes the “income share” method.
-The method is designed to allow both the non-custodial and custodial parent to provide for their welfare.
+State government agencies such as the DSS (South Dakota Department for Social Services) handle the guidelines for this payment.
+The state utilizes the “income share” method when calculating the child support amount.
+The technique allows both the non-custodial and custodial parent to provide for their welfare.

-The proportional share of the noncustodial parent determines the sum for the child support.
+The proportional share of the noncustodial parent typically determines the sum for the child support.

 What Does Child Support Cover in South Dakota?

-A South Dakota child support order covers the child’s living expenses such as feeding, medicine, housing and so on.
-These expenses are divided and allocated to the child’s parents.
+A South Dakota child support order covers the child’s living expenses, such as food, medicine, housing, etc. These expenses are usually divided and allocated to the child’s parents.

 A child support order outlines: